odino/odino.github.com/source/_posts/2018-07-07-advertising-on-twitter-give-us-your-personal-data-or-were-going-to-bomb-your-timeline-with-nsfw-sexual-ads.markdown

-And, right there, I knew that this was all about: Eega Beeva does not wear anything in the upper part of his body, so an algorithm deciding whether a tweet might contain explicit content might have though that because of his resemblance to a naked body, Eega Beeva must be flagged down...   ...and this was the "*may contain sensitive material*" picture:
+And, right there, I knew that this was all about: Eega Beeva does not wear anything in the upper part of his body, so an algorithm deciding whether a tweet might contain explicit content might have thought that because of his resemblance to a naked body, Eega Beeva must be flagged down...   ...and this was the "*may contain sensitive material*" picture:

 {% img center /images/eega-beeva-tweet.png %}

-> Note that "Eega Beeva" is translated to "Eta Beta" in the italian edition
+> Note that "Eega Beeva" is translated to "Eta Beta" in the Italian edition
 > of the magazine

 Now, Twitter, can you please tell me how the picture on the right may contain